ksingh-scogo/backend-coding/README.md

     "ingredients": [String]
 }
 ```
 > Each item from the request must be inserted in `ingredients` Array. `ingredients` Array should have unique items.
-It should return the updated object of **Pizza**
+It should return the updated object of **Pizza**.
 > Response Body is as follow:
 ```json
 {